SolarCormorant/portfolio/docs/stair/create_stair/stair_types.md

 <VideoPlayer src="/video/stair/arm_to_landing.mp4" />

+/*
 ### Type 2 & Type 3 Convert Steps to Landing

 - Individual steps can be converted into landings by selecting them directly in the user interface.
-- The total number of steps remains unchanged, but the remaining steps are resized to accommodate the new landing, maintaining the overall stair height while introducing rest areas where needed.
+- The total number of steps remains unchanged, but the remaining steps are resized to accommodate the new landing, maintaining the overall stair height while introducing landing areas where designed.

 <video controls autoplay muted loop playsInline width="100%">
   <source src="/video/type_1.mp4" type="video/mp4" />
 </video>
+*/

 ## Extend Stair
 Each end of the stair can be independently extended or shortened, allowing for asymmetrical arm lengths and more flexible layouts.